RM49/AdventOfCode2022/README.md

   Difficult puzzle. used recursion to total the file sizes.
 Represented directories in lists and sublists rather than a tree
 Day 8:
 good puzzle, required a lot of thought, created a visibility matrix similar to adjacency matrices in descision maths
+Day 9:
+part 1 took a long time as i unnessessarily overcomplicated the puzzle by trying to simulate the rope moving using expanding 2d arrays(lists of lists).
+Eventually gave up on that and used a coordinate based solution which was much easier, took around 20 minutes compared to several hours over two seperate weekends.